CityOfPhiladelphia/phila.gov/wp/wp-content/plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 2.22 =
+* New: Support for the **Admin Columns** plugin has been added.
+You can use Admin Columns to re-order, re-size and/or remove columns from the Media/Assistant submenu table.
+You can also add any of the Admin Columns "custom" columns to the table.
+See the [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down") section or the Settings/Media Library Assistant Documentation tab for more information.
+* New: For `[mla_gallery]` and `[mla_tag_cloud]`, **support for the "enclosing shortcode" syntax** lets you spread shortcodes over multiple lines and avoids many of the problems caused by WordPress shortcode-parsing issues.
+* New: A new filter, `mla_gallery_featured_image`, allows modification of the Featured Image assigned to an item.
+A new example plugin, `mla-default-featured-image-example.php.txt`, has been added that uses the filter to supply a default Featured Image based on the item's file extension.
+* New: Two new filters,`mla_list_table_extranav_actions` and `mla_list_table_extranav_custom_action`, allow modifications of the "extra tablenav" controls on the Media/Assistant submenu.
+A new example plugin, `/media-library-assistant/examples/mla-list-table-extranav.example.php.txt`, has been added to illustrate their use.
+* New: Added shortcode support in "DOING_AJAX" mode for other plugins such as No Cache AJAX Widgets.
+* New: A new example plugin, `mla-featured-field-shortcode.php.txt`, has been added.
+It contains a shortcode that displays custom field content from the Featured Image on the post/page it is part of.
+* New: The `mla-jhdean-mapping-hooks-example.php.txt` example plugin has been extended to illustrate updating a custom field during the mapping process.
+* New: For the Media/Assistant submenu table, **SQL views have been replaced by SQL subqueries** for increased performance and reliability.
+* Fix: When new Media LIbrary items are uploaded via the Media Manager Modal (popup) Window, mapping rule execution has been restored.
+* Fix: When Polylang is active and the "Activate languages and translations for media" option is disabled, the MMMW taxonomy dropdown is populated with all terms regardless of language.
+The default settings of the Term Assignment, Synchronization and Mapping Replication options is changed to unchecked/disabled.
+* Fix: The Quick Edit Area in the Settings/Media Library Assistant Views and Uploads tabs has been restored.
+* Fix: Errors encountered while loading damaged `mla-default-mime-types.tpl` files no longer cause PHP messages.
+A message is written to the error log file and the damaged entry is ignored.
+* Fix: MIME type filters are now loaded unconditionally, preventing PHP errors in actions such as updating posts, pages and attachments from their Edit screens.
+* Fix: For `[mla_gallery]`, MLA File Type Icons Support has been restored.
+* Fix: PHP7 changes no longer cause fatal errors rendering the Settings/Media Library Assistant General tab.
+* Fix: Support for WPML and Polylang DOING_AJAX handlers has been restored, e.g. Polylang Quick Edit and WPML flat term autocomplete.

 = 2.21 =
 * Fix: A defect in the default "Orderby" setting has been fixed.
 This defect caused "empty grid", "No media attachments found", "No items found" and "Unknown column" symptoms.
 Thanks to all who quickly alerted me to the problem.
 * Fix: The "Featured Image" support for non-image Media Library items now respects the `size=none` parameter to substitute a text value for the thumbnail image.